xpack/logger-ts/README.md

 ### Output methods

+The following methods are available to log messages:

 - `always (message: any = '', ...args: any[]): void`
 - `error (message: any = '', ...args: any[]): void`
 - `error (message: Error): void`